 These disks can also be removed from the Cloud Server as described in:

 Any individual disk attached to a deployed Cloud Server can be increased in size should greater capacity be required – though note that like a newly-added disk, the additional storage is delivered as an unformatted increase in the size of the volume and therefore needs to be formatted by the OS for use.
 For more details, see:

-Local storage has a specific "disk speed" that defines the performance characteristics associated with the local storage.
-If the SAN infrastructure in a given Data Center offers different types of performance characteristics, the CloudControl software will allow you to decide which performance characteristic a given Cloud Server disk should utilize.
+Local storage ("disks") each have a specific "disk speed" that defines the performance characteristics associated with the local storage.
+CloudControl will allow you to decide which performance characteristic a given Cloud Server disk should utilize based on the disk speed.
+Each local storage volume is treated independently in terms of its performance, allowing you to "mix and match" performance on different disks in the same Cloud Server.
 Disk speeds allow the user to select a level of performance that is focused on the intended function of the disk.
 For example, log file storage might require a lower level of performance while database files may require a faster level of performance.
 Because the disk speed can be set at an individual disk level, a given Cloud Server can have different disk speeds depending on how they plan to use the disks.